caiostringari/picoastal/README.md

 ![](doc/mate_welcome.png)

 ## 2.2.
-Installing FLIR's Dependencies
+Installing FLIR's SDK Dependencies

 Before installing FLIR's software, there are several package dependencies that need to be installed.